High Risk Activity Ban Currently In Effect for CVRD Fire Departments

-In preparation for the upcoming forest fire season, the CVRD is providing this information to the residents, and contractors of the Comox Valley.
+In preparation for the forest fire season, the CVRD is providing this information to the residents, and contractors of the Comox Valley.
 When a high risk activity ban is put into effect, notice will be given through this website and social media.

 During periods of heightened forest fire danger, certain work activities may start forest fires.